-Figure 1.1 shows the locations of the structural nodes which are included in the map file.
+Figure 1.1 shows the locations of the various nodes which are included in the map file.
 The station is controlled by a cluster of double gimbal CMGs which are mounted together at node #10.
-The attitude control sensors are at node #9.
-There are four RCS jet pods located at nodes (25, 26, 27, and 28).
+The attitude sensors are in node #9.
+There are four RCS jet pods located in nodes (25, 26, 27, and 28).
 Each RCS pod has three jets of 20 (lb) each firing in three directions.
-All four RCS pods can fire in the ±x directions.
-The two jets on the left side generate forces in the +y direction and the two jets on the right side generate forces in the -y direction.
-The arrows in Figure 1.1 show the force directions.
-Our spacecraft model will only use some of the structure nodes available in the modal data files.
-It is a good practice to include sufficient nodes in the modal data file in case they may become useful in future models at a later time.
+All four RCS pods can fire in the $\pm x$ directions.
+The two jets on the left side generate forces in the +y direction and the two jets on the right side generate forces in the -y direction, as shown in Figure 1.1.
+Our spacecraft model will not use all the structure nodes available in the files.
+It is, however, a good practice to include sufficient nodes in the modal data file in case they may become useful in future models at a later time.